janhq/cortex.cpp/cortex-js/README.md

 - **Disk**: At least 10GB for app and model download.

 ## Quickstart
+To install Cortex CLI, follow the steps below:
-1. Install the NPM package:
+1. Install the Cortex NPM package globally:
 ``` bash
 npm i -g @janhq/cortex
 ```